Harnessing Peacocks: TV Adaptation

 Harnessing Peacocks was adapted for TV in 1992, directed by James Cellan Jones and starring Serena Scott Thomas as Hebe.

 Reception

 Thomas Hinde of the Sunday Telegraph described the novel as 'Delightful, intelligent entertainment'.
-Susan Hill of Good Housekeeping goes on to praise the authour, 'Mary Wesley goes from strength to strength...She has a great zest for life...The book is tremendously lively, very funny, spirited'.
+Susan Hill of Good Housekeeping goes on to praise the author, 'Mary Wesley goes from strength to strength...She has a great zest for life...The book is tremendously lively, very funny, spirited'.